amcpeek/hike-4-a-cure/README.md

-# Non-Profit Impact Archive
+# Hike For A Cure Archive

-A full-stack MERN application built to archive and display the annual fundraising success of Hike for a cure.
+A full-stack MERN application built to archive and display the annual fundraising success of Hike For A Cure.

 ## Tech Stack
 - **Frontend:** React (Vite), TypeScript